Guide to creating a survey

 This kind of processing is usually conducted as part of the legitimate interests of the service concerned if the target group may expect to be contacted for this survey.
 For instance:

-• when your service is in charge of managing the activities of the population concerned and the survey is focussed on this aspect (e.g. a customer satisfaction survey);
+• when your service is in charge of managing the activities of the population concerned and the survey is focused on this aspect (e.g. a customer satisfaction survey);

 • when the individuals supply their contact details in order to be contacted.